grass0916/III-Course-jQuery-Mobile/Introduction_to_jQuery_Mobile/sample/shake_on_web/readme.md

-This website is on 'http://www.html5rocks.com/en/tutorials/device/orientation/deviceorientationsample.html'.
+This website is on the site 'http://www.html5rocks.com/en/tutorials/device/orientation/deviceorientationsample.html'.